The story of the development of Downtown Lafayette

 1830 to 1880 – Lafayette Grows an Urban Middle Class

 By the 1830’s Lafayette Parish was developing a unique profusion of small plantations, which helped to make things favorable for the development of an urban middle class.
 Also contributing to the growth of the middle class in Lafayette was the growth of the city of New Orleans.
 Between 1840 and 1850, due to the influx of overflow of immigrants from Germany, France and Ireland, New Orleans had doubled in size and was second only to New York as a port of entry into the U. S. Since 75% of those immigrants moved on from New Orleans westward toward Texas looking for land, many settled in the Attakapas country.
 Since the very fertile land in Acadiana had already been taken by Acadian planters, the new immigrants either settled on less productive land north of the town center, or became merchants, artisans and manufacturers in town.
-Unlike on large plantations, it was less economically feasible for each separate small plantation to employ fulltime, the skilled laborers regularly needed, such as blacksmiths, wheelwrights, carpenters, etc. Therefore the need for trades grew and increased the demand for merchants and skilled artisans and craftsmen.
+Unlike on large plantations, it was less economically feasible for each separate small plantation to employ fulltime, the skilled laborers regularly needed, such as blacksmiths, wheelwrights, carpenters, etc. Therefore, the need for trades grew and increased the demand for merchants and skilled artisans and craftsmen.
 Pierre Gerac arrived from France and set up the Gerac Cotton Gin.
 Michel Eloi Girard born in France became a prominent attorney in Vermilionville.
-Jewish merchants such as the Plonskeys, Levys, Falks, and Wises found Lafayette to be a warm and friendly place, and since as Germans they were already familiar with the French language, they found it easy to establish mercantile outlets.
-Vermilionville had an atmosphere that spoke of opportunity for material advancement, as there was an increasing need for products services and skills.
+Jewish merchants such as the Plonskeys, Levys, Falks, and Wises found Lafayette to be a warm and friendly place.
+Since as Eastern Europeans, mostly Polish and German, they were already familiar with the French language, they found it easy to establish mercantile outlets.
+Vermilionville had an atmosphere that spoke of opportunity for material advancement, as such, there was an increasing need for products services and skills.

 1880 Map of Vermilionville